clarsbyte/work-agent/README.md

 - Check if all Python dependencies are installed: `pip install -r requirements.txt`
 - Verify your `.env` file is in the `backend/` directory
 - Make sure `credentials.json` is present in the `backend/` directory
+- Make sure `serviceAccountKey.json` is present in the `backend/` directory

 **Frontend not starting:**
 - Ensure you're in the `frontend/` directory when running `npm run dev`